Streamline Web-Development with Bulma CSS Framework

 about when to show them in a row and when to split them up into “each on it’s own row”.

-s on the other hand can define if they have a flexible width or specify a width in amount of columns
+columns on the other hand can define if they have a flexible width or specify a width in amount of columns.

 See a nice visualisation of column widths in Bulma’s documentation.